 The goal is a metaprogrammable, hot-reloadable, non-garbage-collected language ideal for high performance, iteratively-developed programs (especially games).

-The metaprogramming capabilities of Lisp: True full-power macro support and compile-time code execution to conditionally change what is output based on the context of the invocation
+The metaprogramming capabilities of Lisp: True full-power macro support.
+Macros can use compile-time code execution to conditionally change what is output based on the context of the invocation

 The performance of C: No heavyweight runtime, boxing/unboxing overhead, etc.